Kpler/iot-balena-ais-station/README.md

 # Balena MT Station (Alpha)

 Balena MT Station is a simple AIS broadcaster designed to send AIS data to MarineTraffic.
-It runs on BalenaOS and is built for embedded devices that receive AIS messages from a serial port.
+It runs on BalenaOS and is built for devices that receive AIS messages from a serial port.

 ## Features
 - Reads AIS messages from a serial port
-- Supports valid NMEA 0183 AIS messages (`!AIVDM,...` format)
+- Supports valid NMEA AIS messages (`!AIVDM,...` format)
 - Broadcasts data to MarineTraffic
 - Designed to run on a Balena-managed device